Home The City of Surrey BC Surrey’s Glades Garden Park

 The park contains a few slightly hilly areas and mulch trails so it is not overly wheelchair or stroller-friendly.
 There are a few sections that are flat and easily accessible, but for other areas it can be challenging for people with mobility issues.
 For the average person, though, getting around is no problem.

-Pets are not allowed (except service dogs, of course) so please leave Fido at home.
+Pets are not allowed (except service dogs, of course), so make sure to leave Fido at home.

 The History of the Glades